IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 for a Dataset.
 Set this to ``sequentialNumber`` to use sequential numeric values instead (again pre-pended by the Shoulder if set). (the assumed default setting is ``randomString``).
 In addition to this setting, a database sequence must be created in the database.
-We provide the script below (downloadable :download:`here </_static/util/createsequence.sql>`).
+We provide the script (downloadable: :download:`/_static/util/createsequence.sql`) that will create such sequence.
 You may need to make some changes to suit your system setup, see the comments for more information:

 .. literalinclude:: ../_static/util/createsequence.sql

-Note that the SQL above is Postgres-specific.
+Note that this SQL is Postgres-specific.
 If necessary, it can be reimplemented in any other SQL flavor - the standard JPA code in the application simply expects the database to have a saved function ("stored procedure") named ``generateIdentifierAsSequentialNumber`` with the single return argument ``identifier``.